-Africa has a vast and extensive history which spans over many centuries.
+Africa has a vast and extensive history that spans many centuries.
 Its history consists of mighty African Empires who were instrumental in shaping the world.
 From the great Mali Empire to the Kingdom of Aksum, these empires made a mark in history.

 Let us read about the 8 Mighty Ancient African Empires.

 The Mali Empire is one of the most well-known and recognised African Empires which thrived from the 13th to the 17th century.
-The African Empire was formed by King Sundiata Keita, also known as the ‘Lion King’.
+King Sundiata Keita, also known as the ‘Lion King’ formed this African Empire.

 The empire profoundly influenced West Africa through its spread of customs, laws and language.
 They had plenty of gold dust and salt deposits which helped to expand its commercial assets.
 One of the empire’s famous king was Mansa Musa, who was once known as the wealthiest man on Earth.
 The Mali Empire also included the city of Timbuktu, which was one of the important centres for learning in the world.
 One of Timbuktu’s important institution was ‘Sankoré Madrasah’, which during its peak housed around 700,000 manuscripts.

 Additionally, the Mali Empire also became a hub for the Islamic faith.
 However, following the death of Mansa Musa, the empire fell into decline and poor leadership set it on the path of civil wars.